 Sompo Holdings operates worldwide and is publicly traded on the Tokyo Stock Exchange.
-The Company is a fully owned member of a sub-group which operates internationally, including in the UK, Bermuda, the United States, Switzerland, Singapore and Luxembourg.
+The Company is a fully owned member of a sub-group (Sompo International Holdings) which at 31 December 2020 wrote insurance and reinsurance business through its 22 operating subsidiaries domiciled in and across North America, South America, Europe and Asia.
 Figure A.1.5 below depicts an abridged structure chart for the relevant UK legal entities and their position within the wider Group.